 The overall lighting determines not only the brightness and the darkness; but also the tone, mood and the atmosphere of a scene.

-Hence the importance to control and manipulate the lights accordingly, in order to fully capture the textures and the vibrancy of your objects.
+order to fully capture the textures and the vibrancy of your objects.

 By distributing the shadows and the highlights accurately, you can achieve truly appealing images/renders.